-pasta that the sauce will cling to, I use dried farfalle , also great with fresh orechiette
+pasta that the sauce will cling to; I use farfalle and orechiette

-- Set the water to boil in a big pot.
+In a big pot, bring salted water to a boil.
+Once boiling, add the pasta.
 Float a stainless steel bowl in the water and melt the cheese in the stainless steel bowl while the water heats and the pasta cooks.
 [Editors' note: If your water overflows, turn down the heat.]

 Meanwhile, in a small sauté pan, melt the butter and sauté the walnuts briefly with a pinch of salt, until they start to smell toasty.